egavrev/mytrackerai/README.md

 - [ ] On changing date refresh all for week in which this date is located.
 - [ ] Add planning for the self development activity.
 - [ ] print your status for weekly activity in case you are reaching targets.
+- [ ] add for each entry prossibility to add voteings for entry to add more weight to it

 #### Version 0.2